lrspeiser/Geometry-Gated-Gravity/many_path_model/paper.md

 > Locally (Solar System) the stationary, shortest path dominates (K→0).
 At large, structured scales (galaxy disks, ICM gas) multiple families of near‑stationary paths add coherently, producing an effective boost without changing the underlying field equations.

 This idea is motivated by the success of path‑integral reasoning in QED/QFT and operationalized here through two complementary kernels: (1) a galaxy kernel (path‑spectrum; stationary‑phase) used for rotation curves/RAR; and (2) a cluster kernel (projected Σ‑kernel) used for strong/weak lensing with full triaxial geometry.
 Both kernels multiply the Newtonian response by a dimensionless, geometry‑gated factor that vanishes in high‑acceleration, compact environments.

+Scope.
+We restrict this paper to galaxies (rotational kinematics) and clusters (strong lensing).
+Cosmology (CMB/BAO, large‑scale growth) is deferred to future work.

 *What is new here* is a single, data‑driven kernel that (i) **matches the galactic RAR at 0.087 dex** without modifying GR, (ii) **projects correctly for lensing** with validated triaxial sensitivity (~20–30% lever arm in Einstein radius), and (iii) admits a **mass‑scaled coherence length** ℓ_0 across halos, a discriminant absent in MOND and not predicted by NFW phenomenology.
 This turns Σ‑Gravity into a **population model** with testable hyper‑parameters (A_c, ℓ_{0,⋆}, γ).